How to Install NVIDIA Drivers on Ubuntu 26.04, 24.04 and 22.04

 sudo apt install nvidia-driver-470

-Ubuntu Server editions should install the -server metapackages, which provide the same driver versions without pulling unnecessary desktop components.
-Use one of the following commands that matches the release you selected above:
+Ubuntu Server editions should install the -server metapackages, which provide server-oriented driver packages without pulling unnecessary desktop components.
+Use the proprietary server package when appropriate for the GPU:

 sudo apt install nvidia-driver-<version>-server